splunk/security_content/docs/_posts/2021-08-31-petitpotam_network_share_access_request.md

 * Message

+#### How To Implement
+Windows Event Code 5145 is required to utilize this analytic and it may not be enabled in most environments.

+#### Known False Positives
+False positives have been limited when the Anonymous Logon is used for Account Name.

 #### Kill Chain Phase
 * Exploitation
 * Lateral Movement

-#### Known False Positives
-False positives have been limited when the Anonymous Logon is used for Account Name.

 #### RBA